 Germinating the seeds

-Puya is easy to germinate.
+Fresh seeds are easy to germinate.
 Use small containers that have drainage holes.
 A well-draining soil is necessary, such as cactus soil.
 You may make your own mix with 1 part potting soil and 1 part perlite or coarse sand.
 An alternate mix is 1 part coir fiber to 2 parts perlite, with some slow-release fertilizer mixed in.

 Fill each container and water it so that it is uniformly moist.
 Place 1 or 2 seeds on top, and sprinkle a very thin layer of soil on top - just enough to barely cover the seeds, because the seeds need some light to germinate.
 Drip a few drops of water over the seeds.